hashicorp/terraform-website/README.md

 Merge the PR to master, and the site will automatically deploy in about 20m. 🙌

 ### For changes in `hashicorp/terraform`

 Merge the PR to main.
 The changes will appear in the next major Terraform release.

 If you need your changes to be deployed sooner, cherry-pick them to:

 - the current release branch (e.g. `v1.0`) and push.
 They will be deployed in the next minor version release (once every two weeks).
 - the `stable-website` branch and push.
 They will be included in the next site deploy (see below).
 Note that the release process resets `stable-website` to match the release tag, removing any additional commits.
 So, we recommend always cherry-picking to the version branch first and then to `stable-website` when needed.

+#### Backport Tags

+Instead of cherry-picking your commits to a specific version branch, you can add the associated backport tag (e.g., "1.1-backport") to your pull request before merging.
+After you merge, a bot automatically creates a pull request to add your commits to the version branch (linked in your original PR).
+You must manually merge the auto-generated PR into the version branch.

 ### Deployment

 Currently, HashiCorp uses a CircleCI job to deploy the [terraform.io](terraform.io) site.
 This job can be run manually by many people within HashiCorp, and also runs automatically whenever a user in the HashiCorp GitHub org merges changes to master in this repository.
 Note that Terraform releases create sync commits to `terraform-website`, which will trigger a deploy.

 New commits in `hashicorp/terraform` don't automatically deploy the site, but an unrelated site deploy will usually happen within a day.
 If you can't wait that long, you can trigger a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so:

 - Log in to circleci.com, and make sure you're viewing the HashiCorp organization.
 - Go to the terraform-website project's list of workflows.
 - Find the most recent "website-deploy" workflow, and click the "Rerun workflow from start" button (which looks like a refresh button with a numeral "1" inside).

 ## Running the Site Locally